The Tonga castaways don’t disprove “Lord of the Flies”

 Rather than point the finger at dead presidents or capitalism, I’m more inclined to ascribe the shift to a handful of changes in our culture.

 The term “The Program Era” comes from a book by the same name detailing the postwar rise and influence of creative writing programs in the United States.
-This democratization of creative writing programs was not as democratic as once hoped, but it still led to a sharp increase in the numbers of people writing fiction.
+This democratization of creative writing programs was not as democratic as once hoped, but it still led to a sharp increase in the number of people writing fiction.
 Most of those students were drawn from America’s upwardly-striving classes.
-And, as part of the workshop method used in these programs, it also led to a rise in those people having to sit quietly and listen to their peers criticize their stories, sometimes demolishing them.
-(Charles Baxter was a creative writing professor and the head of a prominent writing program in the Midwest.
-Many of his examples in Burning Down the House come from manuscripts he read as an instructor.)

-With the expansion of writing programs came a rise in aspiring writers scratching around for powerful subject matter.
+With the expansion of writing programs came a rise in those writers scratching around for powerful subject matter.
 Topics like trauma and abuse are lodestones when seeking supercharged dramatic stakes.
-Naturally, these writers also drew from personal biography for easy access to subject matter.
+These writers also drew from personal biography for easy access to subject matter.
+A common rebuttal in workshops to criticism is, “Well, this really happened.”
+It’s a good way to silence dissent in a workshop.
+Reality doesn’t always make for a good story, though.

-Another reason related to the Program Era is the heavy-handed emphasis on character-driven fiction over plot-driven fiction.
+The Program Era also ushered in a heavy-handed emphasis on character-driven fiction over plot-driven fiction.
+I’ve come to believe this too could have led to a rise of dysfunctional narratives in writing programs.
 I explore this theory here.

 Another reason is staring back at you: The World Wide Web has empowered the masses to tell their stories to a global audience.
 This has created a dynamic where everyone can be a reader, a writer, and a critic, and all at the same time.
+Collecting allies is equated to collecting followers on social media, with likes substituted as populist approval of one’s message.

-The natural next step in the evolution of the above is for storytellers to strategize how best to defend their work—to remove any fault in the story’s armor, to buttress it with rearguards and fortifications.
+The next step in the evolution of the above is for storytellers to strategize how best to defend their work from criticism—to remove any fault in the story’s armor, to buttress it with rearguards and fortifications.
 (This is different than working hard to produce a high-quality experience, which, in my view, is a better use of time.)
-And there’s been a shift in why we tell stories: Not necessarily to entertain or enrich, but as an act of therapy or grievance, or to collect “allies” in a climate where you’re either with me or against me.
-Inaction in fiction has come to be praised as a literary virtue.
-Stories with characters who take matters into their own hands often are derided as genre fiction.
+Dysfunctional stories are defensible stories.

 These are not the kind of stories I want to read, but it’s becoming increasingly difficult to distance myself from them.
-Writers should strive to offer more than a list grievances, or perform acts of score-settling.
-If it’s too much to ask stories to explain, then certainly we can expect them to connect dots.
+Writers should strive to offer more than a list grievances, or use their stories to settle a score.
+If it’s too much to ask stories to explain, then certainly we can expect them to feature human, contradictory characters who connect dots and discover fresh truths in our fragile world.
 Even if the main character does not grow by the last page, we should grow by then, if only a little.

 Mystery and Suspense Magazine has published my article “Sherlock Holmes: The enduring allure of history’s greatest detective” on their web site.
 In it, I explore the traditional reasons why critics and fans think the Baker Street detective remains popular—even immortal—to this day, and offer in return my own thoughts on the subject: